potassco/mapf-subgraph-system/README.md

 # Reduction-Based Solving of Large-scale Multi-Agent Pathfinding With Graph Pruning

 This is an implementation of graph pruning strategies for reduction-based solvers comparable to search-based techniques on large maps, supplementary to [[2]](#2).
+Specifically, for the former, our framework uses the SAT-compiler [Picat](http://picat-lang.org/) as well as the ASP-solver [clingo](https://potassco.org/clingo/), and the latter is represented by an implementation of CBS [[1]](#1).

 ## Contents